5/10/2024

 Gavin Fairweather

 That's fair.
 And then a couple of financial questions.
 Services revenue is quite strong this quarter.
-Is that mostly TREAT related and maybe you can just touch on kind of the services backlog for the rest of the year in terms of whether the current run rate that we saw on Q1 can be maintained, which is quite a bit stronger than we saw last year.
+Is that mostly treat related?
+And maybe you can just touch on. kind of the services backlog throughout the rest of the year in terms of whether the current run rate that we saw in Q1 could be maintained, which is quite a bit stronger than we saw last year?

 speaker

-TREAT is a nice chunk of that, although we have a lot of people we are seeing some coming from the transforming base with those deals coming through as well.
+TREAT is a nice chunk of that, although we are seeing some coming from the transforming base with those deals coming through as well.
 But TREAT is the biggest bulk of that.
-There's a tremendous backlog of services work in that area that continues to grow and somebody gets a little overwhelming for our groups, but it's a good problem to have as part of the implementation process.
+There's a tremendous backlog of services work in that area that continues to grow and in some ways gets a little overwhelming for our groups, but it's a good problem to have as part of the implementation process.
 People are looking for new things and a little more complexity in terms of some of those implementations.
-We're still heavy into the SolGen work and we expect that to continue and NOSCOCIN continues to add additional modules and services work that continue to come into play as well as other initiatives.
-So we have the ability to execute that with our Colombo base and we do expect that to continue, at least through, we have visibility at least through 2024 into pretty robust services work at least through the next couple of quarters per se, but we'll see how that entails in the long run here in terms of what happens.
+You know, we're still heavy into the Solgen work and we expect that to continue and Nova Scotia continues to add additional modules and services work that continue to come into play as well as other initiatives.
+So we have the ability to execute that with our Colombo base, and we do expect that to continue, you know, at least through, we have visibility at least through 2024 and to, you know, pretty robust services work at least through the next couple of quarters per se.
+But, yeah, we'll see how that, entails in the long run here in terms of what happens.

 speaker